Term 4 Week 3

 Swimming Carnival - 14/11/25

-Parents and friends are most welcome to join us as we give thanks for the blessings, growth and achievements of our students in 2025.
+Parents and friends are warmly invited to join us as we give thanks for the blessings, growth, and achievements of our students in 2025.

-Parents and friends are welcome to join a most beautiful occasion as we look forward to Christmas and the birth of Jesus.
-Carols takes place in our school hall and under covered area with families invited to bring a blanket and picnic dinner.
+Parents and friends are welcome to join us on this special occasion as we look forward to Christmas and the birth of Jesus.
+Carols take place in our school hall and undercovered area, with families invited to bring a blanket and picnic dinner to enjoy before the carols start.

 A night of special celebrations for our graduating Year 6 class.
-All are welcome to the liturgy at St Peter Chanel church commencing at 5.30 pm.
-Parents are then invited to join with their graduating child at a meal at the Tannum Sands Surf Club.
+All are welcome to the liturgy at St. Peter Chanel Church, commencing at 5.30 pm.
+Parents are then invited to join with their graduating child at a meal at the Tannum Sands Hotel Motel.
 Ticket allocation: Two family members per student.
+More information will come home soon.

 Parents and friends are most welcome to join students from Prep - Year 6 for a Mass of Advent and Thanksgiving.
 This will be held in the school hall.